Join the Club (band)

 Join the Club is a Filipino alternative rock band formed in 2001, known for their hits such as "Nobela", "Paano Sasabihin" and "Lunes".
-The band currently consists of Biboy Renia, Congie Lulu, Migs Mendoza, and Mark Garchitorena.
-Notable former member include Aris Manjares.
-According to them, Join The Club is not just a band, but a revolution.
+The band currently consists of Biboy Renia, Congie Lulu, and Migs Mendoza.
+Notable former members include Aris Manjares, Pao Santiago, Brian Lotho, and Mark Garchitorena.
+According to the members, Join the Club is not just a band, but a revolution.